 Brethren, we need to be people who do this with our minds.
 We need to be people who are very studied in the art of comparison.
 We need to be that.

 Brethren, every time you feel an idol tug at your heart; every time there’s something that competes for your affections, you need to be able to masterfully use Scripture to compare those things in your mind.
 Comparison is very powerful.
 When you set Christ side by side with anything else in your life – any possession, any love, any relationship, any money, any power, any person, any religion, any kind of philosophical thought, or the ways the world thinks – any of that – any of it.
 Anything.
-When you set it beside Jesus and carefully examine Him over against that thing, if you properly discern them both, you have to come away what?
+When you set it beside Jesus and carefully examine Him over against that thing, if you properly discern them both, you have to come away, what?
 If you discern properly, you have to come away every single time thinking that Jesus is better.
 Why?
 Because He really is better, and if you see Him for what He is and the thing where you’re comparing Him over against what it is, you have to see Him as better.
-And the writer of Hebrews know this: Any time you see Jesus better than that thing, you will not walk away from Jesus Who you think is better, for the thing you think is inferior.
+And the writer of Hebrews knows this: Any time you see Jesus better than that thing, you will not walk away from Jesus Who you think is better, for the thing you think is inferior.
 Right?
 It never happens.
 And so the Christian, in order to stay and stand and remain steadfast and boasting – brethren, people boast in the Lord when they don’t have greater things to boast about.
 The guy that’s always boasting in himself boasts like that because he thinks he’s better than Christ.
 He may not admit it, but he thinks it.

 So brethren, comparison.
 It’s weighty.
 We need to become masters at it.
 When you study Jesus and anything else, you come to that conclusion: Jesus is better.
 You don’t abandon Jesus.
 That’s the reality.
 That’s the reality.
 Oh, brethren, consider Jesus.
 He is better.